cyberconnecthq/social-verifier/README.md

 ```

 - `address` - The Ethereum address that you want to link with your Github account.
-- `gist_id` - The id of your Github gist.
+- `gistId` - The id of your Github gist.
 It's the last part of your gist url.
+- `namespace` - (optional) Your applciation name.

 ## Contributing